bboatwright/aspcheatsheet/README.md

 ```
 stereo -s stereo.map <img1>.map.cub <img2>.map.cub <output>
 ```
 The ASP command `stereo` takes the argument `-s stereo.map` for the config file of the same name.
-This file was originally available from Mayer (2018) but has now been archived [here](https://github.com/Micascisto/SASP/blob/sasp/config/original/ctx_map_disp_filter_7_13_0.13.stereo).
-It uses an optimized median filter size of 7, texture smoothing size of 13, and texture smoothing scale of 0.13.
+This file uses a CTX-optimized median filter and was originally available from Mayer (2018) but has now been archived [here](https://github.com/Micascisto/SASP/blob/sasp/config/original/ctx_map_disp_filter_7_13_0.13.stereo).
+Users may also want to try using a config file without the median filter [here](https://github.com/Micascisto/SASP/blob/sasp/config/original/ctx_map.stereo).
+I've found that using the stereo.default file gives adequate results for most purposes; just make sure that alignment-method is set to "none" when using map-projected image cubes.

 The `stereo` command takes the map-projected image cubes and performs stereo correlation to generate an initial point cloud.
 Use `stereo_gui` if you want to process a smaller section of the image.
 This generates pyramid tiles that can be reused later.
 Click+drag to zoom, Ctrl+click+drag to select processing extent, r to run.
 ```
 point2dem --tr 20 *PC.tif
 dem_geoid *DEM.tif